 These are my creations so far.
 Maximum effect for minimal work! 😀

-NEWS: Most of these are currently on display at the “Gaming Art” exhibition at the National Museum of Science and Technology in Stockholm!
+My pieces have been part of a number of exhibitions, such as the “Gaming Art” exhibition at the National Museum of Science and Technology in Stockholm!

 Photo: Anna Gerdén